depthfirstai/bigspring-hugo-startup-theme/exampleSite/content/english/blog/post-2.md

 All businesses need to change their orders sometimes – if your vendor heavily penalizes you for doing this – perhaps they are not the one for you and you need to move on with selecting another vendor.

-### Spectrum of product/services
+### A Spectrum of Product/Services

 This not only indicates the size of products and services provided by the vendor but also means that you have flexibility in your requirement.
 As your business grows, you can keep with the same vendor.
 It also indicates that the vendor is well established in size.

 ### Technical Expertise

-Availability of a technical expert is very pertinent if you are purchasing a high-value service as we all need experts at some time or other.
+The availability of a technical expert is very pertinent if you are purchasing a high-value service as we all need experts at some time or other.

 ### Prices